Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 **Percent / Columns**

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") x
     Enable the toggle *1* to apply a specific formula in an additional column in the BWA report.
 This function is used to calculate the percentage of the value expressed in the current line in relation to the overall turnover.
 The corresponding formula must be defined in the *Formula* field on the right.
-Disable the toggle to not apply the formula.
+Disable the toggle if you do not want to apply the formula.

 - *Formula*
     Click this field to edit the applicable formula for the percentage calculation of the corresponding column.
 The basic calculating operations (+, -, *, /) are permitted.